Images protected by Greenhouse School Websites

 Celebrating Joy, Excellence and Service

-As we reached the end of the school year, our whole school family came together for Mission Week — a celebration of our school’s mission: Joy, Excellence and Service.
-Each day focused on one element of our mission, explored through scripture, prayer, creativity, and action.
-The week provided space to reflect, give thanks, and celebrate all that makes Our Lady of the Rosary such a special place to grow and learn in faith.
+As we reach the end of each school year, our whole school family comes together for Mission Week, a celebration of our school’s mission: Joy, Excellence and Service.
+Each day focuses on one element of our mission, explored through Scripture, prayer, creativity and action.
+The week provides an opportunity to reflect, give thanks and celebrate all that makes Our Lady of the Rosary such a special place to grow and learn in faith.

 "Whatever you do, work at it with all your heart, as working for the Lord."